flavorjones/2024-09-13-sqlite-corruption/README.md

 See https://github.com/rails/solid_queue/issues/324 for more context.

+See https://github.com/sparklemotion/sqlite3-ruby/releases/tag/v2.1.0.rc1 and https://github.com/sparklemotion/sqlite3-ruby/pull/558 for context on the fix.

 ## What is this.

 My hunch after reading the issue linked above and [How To Corrupt An SQLite Database File](https://www.sqlite.org/howtocorrupt.html) is that the corruption might have to do with process forking.